-There’s lots that goes into determining which group a car should be placed in, but one of the biggest factors is the repair costs involved following an accident.
-Typically, those cars that cost more to repair become more of a risk for insurers to cover.
+There are many factors that go into determining which insurance group a car should be placed in.
+One of the biggest factors is the repair costs involved following an accident.
+Typically, cars that cost more to repair become more of a risk for insurers to cover.

 Factors that affect the grouping of a car include:

-- Performance - A car's 0-60mph time and top speed can influence the insurance group.
+- Performance: A car's 0-60mph time and top speed can influence the insurance group.
 High-performing cars typically have more frequent insurance claims.

 To calculate repair costs, Thatcham engineers use an internationally recognised impact test where each car is put through a 15Km/h impact then assessed to determine the cost and time involved in returning the car to its pre-accident condition.